Dry Eye Center

 How do I know if I have dry eye?

 The first step in getting improvement is getting an accurate diagnosis.
-At EyeWorks, doctors Higley and McMahon expertly evaluate whether a patient is suffering from dry eye and determine its severity.
+At EyeWorks, doctors Higley expertly evaluates whether a patient is suffering from dry eye and determine its severity.
 The patient completes a detailed questionnaire, and the doctor uses the TearLab™ Osmolarity System to measure tear fluid volume.

 It’s important to know that there are two forms of dry eye: water deficient (Aqueous) and oil deficient (MGD).
 Aqueous dry eye occurs when there are not enough tears being produced by the lacrimal glands.
 Meibomian Gland Dysfunction (MGD) occurs when the glands that produce the protective oily layer of the tear film become blocked over time and no longer produce oils needed for healthy tears.
 Blocked Meibomian glands result in rapid tear evaporation and can lead to irritation; discomfort; and, if not treated, gland dropout.
 Evaluating the glands responsible for keeping the balance of water and oil is essential to determining the best treatment for your condition.

 The Meibomian gland evaluator, applying pressure of a deliberate blink while observing gland secretions, and the LipiScan™ with Dynamic Meibomian Imaging™, imaging the lower eyelids, are tools the doctor uses to help pinpoint whether these glands are the source of the problem.

 What can EyeWorks do to make me more comfortable?